RandomStudio/tether-artnet-controller/README.md

 # Tether ArtNet Controller

-Sometimes you don't need pixel-mapping, you just need to control some DMX fixtures.
+Sometimes you don't need pixel-mapping, you just need to control some DMX fixtures. __This application works like a lighting desk, but better.__

 ![screenshot](./screenshot.png)